30th June 2017

 Plastic Isn’t Fantastic | Plastic Free July

 We all probably use more disposable plastic than we should.
 From coffee cups to plastic bags at the fruit shop to the let’s-just-order-in takeaway containers, these plastics don’t break down and end up becoming permanent pollution.
+Learn more about how Guardian what is doing this Plastic Free July.

 In Our Oceans